 The second term is regularization term penalizes the first derivative.
-So, it means this typically leads to a smooth short length curves, that is without kinks, suddenly there will be going to making, so it is smooth short length curves so this is a curve shortening term like, so it will just collapse the curve into a point, if there is nothing stopping it.
-The third term is also the regularization term, again penalizes the second derivative of the curve with respect to arc length but s it is basically some parameterization.
-This prevents excessively wriggly curves.
+So, it means this typically leads to a smooth short length curve, there is no without kinks, suddenly there will be a good making.
+So, it is more short length curves.
+So, this is a curve short length curve term like, so it will just collapse the curve into a point, there is nothing stopping it.

+The third term is also the regularization term is again penalizes the second derivative of the curve with respect to arc length.
+That is a arc length, but, is it S basically some parameterization.
+This prevents excessively wiggly curves.
+That is what back, sorry to that.

-So, there are two terms, the first derivative term, second derivative term, so you have some function.
-You will see that there is an energy term I call it energy term, there will be this f, gradient of f depends on C(s), so it is a function of that.
-You also have your function, the integrand, inside the functional is has the C' term, and the C'' term.
-Here, the C is implicit in f.
-So, these three terms are there and so then you have the performance equation you know to use to our Euler Lagrange equation derive.
+So, there are two terms, the first derivative term, second derivative term, so you have some function, if you will see that there is an energy term called energy term, there will be this f, gradient of f depends on c(S), so it is a function of that.
+You also have the, it is, the integrand, inside the functional is has the C prime term, and the C double prime term.
+Here, the C is implicit in F.

-So, I had used f of Cs.
-Ideally think of just do not use f, maybe you just use E. This f is basically because I have used this f inside the functional when you are trying to derive the Euler-Lagrange equations.
-So, then that can be a bit confusing.
-So, feel free to instead of f use some other symbol.
-So that you do not get confused.
+So, these three terms are there.
+And so, then you have the form of the equation, to use to (()) (13:21).
+So, I had used the f of C S. Ideally, think of just do not use f, maybe you just use the z, this f is basically because I have used this f inside the functional when you are trying to derive the Euler-Lagrange equations.
+So then, that can be a bit confusing.
+So, feel free to interrupt if you some other symbol.
+So, that, you do not get confused.
 So, I am not.

-So now, sorry about this spelling mistakes, couple of methods, not couple fo methods.
+So, now, sorry about this spelling mistakes, couple of methods, not couple fo methods.
 So, we are going to be only looking at the second one.
-This year, a numerically solving Euler-Lagrange equation.
-So, we will derive Euler-Lagrange equation.
-Of course, you get it, I will not go through every step because some of the steps are just calculating derivatives.
-So, I ask you to do that.
-Once you know what the Euler-Lagrange equation are, you know what f is and you know there are two, there is again, like you saw here, that the curve propagation equations for this, bear with me.
+This here, a numerically solving the Euler-Lagrange equations.
+So, we will derive Euler-Lagrange equations.
+Of course, you get it, I would not go through every step because all the steps are just, calculating derivatives.
+So, I asked you to do that.
+Once you know what the Euler-Lagrange equations are, you know what f is?
+And, there is again, like you saw here, that the curve propagation equations for this bear with me.
+Usually problem.